- Product: Voyager

 - One strategy is to make sure you really need to use the BLOB functions.
 See: Alternatives to BLOB queries in Voyager Prepackaged Access Reports

 - Test your BLOB query to make sure it works by running it on one or two records that you have determined will be included in your result set.

 - Another strategy is to use the BLOB functions on the smallest set of records that will still let your query accomplish what you need to do.
 In other words, create the shortest possible list of BIB_IDs, MFHD_IDs or AUTH_IDs on which the BLOB function will be used.
 A good way to do this use a Make Table query.

 - A fourth is to avoid putting criteria on a column that is created by BLOB functions.
 When you use criteria, Access is going to get all of the records in your database, bring them to your workstation, and parse them all there to see if they meet the criterion you have specified.

 See also: How do I find records with a specific MARC field in the database? for alternatives to using Prepackaged Access Reports (such as Global Data Change) for finding records with specific MARC fields in the database.

 BLOB stands for Binary Large OBject.
-The whole MARC records is stored as a Binary Large OBject and the BLOB functions allow you to get at any piece of the MARC record.
+The whole MARC record is stored as a Binary Large OBject and the BLOB functions allow you to get at any piece of the MARC record.